pocl/pocl/doc/sphinx/source/debug.rst

     #5  0x00007fffee90e6db in start_thread (arg=0x7fffddffe700) at pthread_create.c:463
     #6  0x00007ffff78faa3f in clone () at ../sysdeps/unix/sysv/linux/x86_64/clone.S:95

+Note: printing variables (e.g. gid) could instead result in this:

+    (gdb) print gid
+    $1 = {{{18298392, 9223372036854775822, 0, 0}}}

+This happens when PoCL uses the "loops" workgroup method.
+The high-level overview of "loops" is that PoCL it creates a 3D for-loop (for each dimension of workgroup-size) around the kernel code, and the LLVM optimizer then tries to vectorize that loop.
+For this to work, PoCL must create a copy of variables in private address space, one copy for each workitem in the workgroup; that's why the variable printed is an array.

 Example 2:

 Lets say we want to step the "dot_product" kernel from the previous example.
 Launch gdb::